luizfx22/CSharp-CRUD/README.md

-# cs-urs-master
+# A CRUD Created in C# with love

-Basic DB operations, created in C#
+This is program do basic DB operations (Create, Read, Update and Delete), created in C# by Luiz